Catherine Jacob (actress): 2012–present: Theater, television and cinema

 In 2017, she starred as Queen Titania in Un jour mon prince! with Hugo Becker and in the comedy Baby Bumps with Juliette Binoche.
-Sha also played Agnès Dorgelle in This Is Our Land, directed by Lucas Belvaux, with Émilie Dequenne, André Dussollier and Guillaume Gouix.
-The film was slated to be released two months before the first round of the 2017 presidential elections in France and directly targets the National Front.
-The character portrayed by Catherine Jacob is said to strongly resemble Marine Le Pen, and members of the political party saw the film as an affront.
+She also played Agnès Dorgelle in This Is Our Land, directed by Lucas Belvaux, with Émilie Dequenne, André Dussollier and Guillaume Gouix.
+The film was slated to be released two months before the first round of the presidential elections in France and directly targeted the National Front.
+The character portrayed by Catherine Jacob was said to strongly resemble Marine Le Pen, and members of the political party saw the film as an affront.
 Steeve Briois, the FN mayor of Hénin-Beaumont tweeted: "Poor Marine Le Pen, who is caricatured by this tobacco pot of Catherine Jacob.
 A damn turnip in perspective!"
-Florian Philippot, another member of the FN declared: "According to the trailer that I saw [...], it looks like a nice turnip, but, beyond the quality of the film, I find it really scandalous that in the countryside Presidential election, I believe precisely two months before the vote, one leaves in the French rooms a film that is clearly anti-National Front. [...]
+Florian Philippot, another member of the FN declared: "According to the trailer that I saw [...], it looks like a nice turnip, but, beyond the quality of the film, I find it really scandalous that in the presidential election campaign, I believe precisely two months before the vote, a film is released in French cinemas that is clearly anti-National Front. [...]
 It disturbs me on behalf of Catherine Jacob.
 I was a fan of Catherine Jacob.
 There, I love her very much, but for me she is spoiled.
 Why?
-For some money, for a César Award, for a little chocolate medal that will be given, for service rendered to the system?".
-Jacob answered: The stupid reaction of the National Front is a gift.
-It proves our point...
+For some money, for a César Award, for a little chocolate medal that will be given, for service rendered to the system?"
+Jacob said in response: "The stupid reaction of the National Front is a gift.
+It proves our point...".